revinate/unification/styleguide-markdown.md

 - Since the plugins were mostly developed in-house, you'll find the javascript in the unification repo under `/js/rev-jq-switch.js` (for jquery) and `/js/rev-ng-switch.js` (for angular).
+- If you provide an `on-change` function to the Angular directive, make sure this function keeps the `is-checked` value in sync.
+- If you don't provide an `on-change` function to the Angular directive, clicking the switch will toggle `is-checked` value
+- The angular directive calls the function setting the parameter called `value` to the current value of `is-checked`

     @example